 Are you planning to attend more than one event/ PPI activity?
 You will be asked to provide the same information as Sections b), c), d) and e) for the additional event.
 If you are typing, please copy and paste the sections.
 If you are handwriting, continue writing on the back of the page or a new page.
-If you need help with this, please contact us via email (grants@irishcancer.ie) or phone (01) 968 3723.
+If you need help with this, please contact us via email (ppi@irishcancer.ie) or phone (01) 968 3723.